Esther7171/TryHackMe-Walkthroughs/Room/Love Letter Locker/Readme.md

   <img width="200" height="200" alt="Love Letter Locker" src="https://github.com/user-attachments/assets/550ad1d5-6f14-4182-a308-9d468f8c64ef" />
 </div>

+## Introduction
+Love Letter Locker is a web-based challenge focused on IDOR.
+While interacting with the application, I identified how predictable identifiers could be manipulated to access other users’ letters.

 ## Initial Reconnaissance

 The room provides a direct entry point to the web application: